-The fully electric new Jaguar XJ luxury saloon car has been captured out and about testing by spy photographers.
-This will be a replacement for the already-discontinued previous-generation XJ, and will be available only with electric power.
+This is the new fully electric Jaguar XJ luxury saloon, seen here in our spy shots testing under a heavy disguise.
+The new car will be a replacement for the already-discontinued previous-generation XJ, and will be available exclusively with electric power.

-This is the first we've seen of the electric XJ since late 2019, when the company showed a glimpse of the design.
-A presentation at that year's Frankfurt Motor Show briefly showed an image (below) of the rear of the car, revealing a full-width light strip, topped with prominent Jaguar lettering and the leaping-cat logo.
+In late 2019, a presentation at that year's Frankfurt Motor Show briefly showed an image (below) of the rear of the car, revealing a full-width light strip, topped with prominent Jaguar lettering and the leaping-cat logo.

 Speaking during the presentation, Jaguar Land Rover CEO Sir Ralf Speth said: "Based on our rich knowledge and experience gained from the I-Pace, Formula E and the I-Pace eTROPHY, our engineering team is in full swing to deliver the world’s first fully electric luxury sports saloon.